CogStack/CogStack-Pipeline/docs/quickstart/index.md

 For more details about the generated files and the schema definition please refer to the [official synthea wiki page](https://github.com/synthetichealth/synthea/wiki/CSV-File-Data-Dictionary).
 The sample records are shown in [Advanced: preparing a DB schema for CogStack](#advanced-schema) part.

-In this example we use a subset of the available data -- as a simple use-case only *patients.csv*, *encounters.csv* and *observations.csv* file are used related.
+In this example we use a subset of the available data -- as a simple use-case, only *patients.csv*, *encounters.csv* and *observations.csv* file are used related.
 These files also represent separate tables in the `db_samples` database.
-For more advanced use-cases, please check the **Example 3** which uses all the dataset.
+For more advanced use-cases please check the **Example 3** which uses the full dataset.

 ## <a name="samples-mt"></a> Medical reports -- MTSamples

-[MTsamples](https://www.mtsamples.com) is a collection of transcribed medical transcription sample reports and examples.
-The reports are in free-text format and have been downloaded directly from the official website.
+[MTsamples](https://www.mtsamples.com) is a collection of transcribed medical sample reports and examples.
+The reports are in a free-text format and have been downloaded directly from the official website.

 Each report contain such information as:
 * Sample Type,